-Peggy is single, childless, in her 40s, a lonely executive assistant in a friendly office.
+Peggy (Molly Shannon) is single, childless, in her forties, a lonely executive assistant in a friendly office.
 Her dog Pencil is the love of her life, and when he dies after eating some sort of toxin, Peggy's life spins out of her control: a friendly neighbor invites her for dinner; a friendly staff member at her vet's calls with an abused dog he recommends she adopt - she does, and also finds herself attracted to this fellow.
 She becomes a vegan, supports animal-rights causes, and embroils her brother's young children in these concerns.
 Saving dogs and other animals become such a passion that her mental health and her job may be in danger.
 Are regaining control and finding love beyond her reach?Written by

 20 of 34 people found this review helpful.